 His art background is evident throughout Red Bay Coffee.
-Along with his designer wife Rachel - who is Red Bay’s Chief of Brand & Marketing - his creativity is reflected in everything from Red Bay’s coffee names, café designs, in-house marketing and branding - all things must be beautiful along the value stream.
+Along with his designer wife Rachel - who is Red Bay’s Chief of Brand & Marketing - his creativity is reflected in everything from Red Bay’s coffee names, coffee shop designs, in-house marketing and branding - all things must be beautiful along the value stream.
 Beautiful Coffee to the People.

 How has 2020 impacted Red Bay?

 In 2020, the coronavirus showed up and knocked us on our collective asses vanishing our revenues virtually overnight.
-We jumped into survival mode, furloughed 90 percent of our employees, turned off all faucets, and pivoted to e-commerce.
+We jumped into survival mode, furloughed 90 percent of our employees, turned off all faucets, and pivoted our business to e-commerce.

 The world responded with love and full-throated support.
 Our investors, board of directors, and the coffee industry showed up for us as well.
 This story is still unfolding, but we have been able to bring back about half of our staff and have also opened up three of our retail shops.
 Today, our lifeblood is our online community supporting us through e-commerce.